 DMPA-SC-subcutaneous depot medroxyprogesterone acetate-is a self-injectable modern method of family planning.
-The Advance Family Planning initiative details the following benefits of DMPA-SC:1
+The Advance Family Planning initiative details the following benefits of DMPA-SC:1 correctly and on time.
+Discreet contraception adolescent girls.
+Prefilled and simple to inject due to short needle.

-99 percent effective at preventing pregnancy when administered correctly and on time.
+99 percent effective at preventing pregnancy when administered for women and

+Easy to use.
 Small and light.